Scalable Spatiotemporal Inference with Biased Scan Attention Transformer Neural Processes: EXPERIMENTS

 \subsection{Climate}

-For climate, we largely follow the setup in \cite{pttnp} with ERA5 \cite{era5} surface air temperatures.
-To test learning over time and generalization across space, we train models on tasks from central Europe $[42^\circ\mathrm{N},\,53^\circ\mathrm{N}]\times[8^\circ\mathrm{W},\,28^\circ\mathrm{W}]$ and test them on tasks from northern Europe $[53^\circ\mathrm{N},\,63^\circ\mathrm{N}]\times[8^\circ\mathrm{W},\,28^\circ\mathrm{W}]$ and western Europe $[42^\circ\mathrm{N},\,53^\circ\mathrm{N}]\times[-4^\circ\mathrm{W},\,8^\circ\mathrm{W}]$ over random 30-hour segments of time.
+For climate, we largely follow the setup in \cite{pttnp} with ERA5 \citep{era5} surface air temperatures.
+To test learning over time and generalization across space, we train models on tasks from central Europe $[42^\circ\mathrm{N},\,53^\circ\mathrm{N}]\times[8^\circ\mathrm{E},\,28^\circ\mathrm{E}]$ and test them on tasks from northern Europe $[53^\circ\mathrm{N},\,62^\circ\mathrm{N}]\times[8^\circ\mathrm{E},\,28^\circ\mathrm{E}]$ and western Europe $[42^\circ\mathrm{N},\,53^\circ\mathrm{N}]\times[4^\circ\mathrm{W},\,8^\circ\mathrm{E}]$ over random 30-hour segments of time in 6-hour increments.
 When testing on northern Europe, we use western Europe as a validation set and select the best model for testing and vice versa when testing on western Europe.
-Unlike \cite{pttnp} which inpaints several frames over time, we change the benchmark to forecast the weather in the next 6 hours.
+Unlike \cite{pttnp}, which inpaints several frames over time, we change the benchmark to forecast the weather in the next 6 hours.
 We also add ``hour of day'' to the feature set and increase the resolution from $0.5^\circ$ to $0.25^\circ$.
-The task consists of 4 context frames and 1 test frame, each separated by 6 hours.
-The inputs we use are \textbf{x}=(elevation, hour of day), \textbf{s}=(latitude, longitude), \textbf{t}=time, \textbf{f}=surface temperature.
-More details on the experimental setup can be found in \autoref{appendix:era5-setup}. \autoref{fig:era5} provides a visualization of an example task and the results in \autoref{tab:era5-cnw} and \autoref{tab:era5-cwn} show BSA-TNP outperforms competitors.
-ConvCNP was excluded from this benchmark because does not natively handle space and time or extra covariates.
+More details on the experimental setup can be found in \autoref{appendix:exp}. \autoref{fig:era5} provides a visualization of an example task, and the results in \autoref{tab:era5-cnw} and \autoref{tab:era5-cwn} show that BSA-TNP outperforms its competitors.
+ConvCNP was excluded from this benchmark because it does not natively handle space and time or extra covariates.

+We also compared BSA-TNP to a non-amortized sparse variational GP (SVGP) baseline that fits a fresh weather-kernel GP to each ERA5 task using elevation, hour of day, latitude, longitude, and time as inputs.
+After tuning the SVGP on held-out tasks, BSA-TNP still delivered substantially better accuracy (NLL $-0.01$ vs.~$1.31$, RMSE $0.23$ vs.~$0.34$) and calibration ($0.90$ vs.~$0.71$ CVG@95\%), while avoiding roughly 55 seconds of per-task optimization; full results are given in \autoref{tab:era5-bsa-vs-svgp-results} of \autoref{appendix:extended-results}.